-- Many theories have been developed in criminology, but only very few contemporary theories have been proposed about criminal justice systems. - The existing few theories tends to be simple classifications, not well developed to perform the substantive functions as theories.
-There is a large gap in criminal justice theory development. - Criminal justice institutions are built in specific settings of various cultural and social contexts, thus the particularly prominent challenge for developing a universalistic theory of criminal justice is cultural variations.
+There were many theories that have been developed in criminology, but only very few contemporary theories have been proposed about criminal justice systems (Liu, 2017, 2018).
+The existing few theories tend to be simple classifications, not well developed to perform the substantive functions as theories.
+There is a large gap in criminal justice theory development.
+Criminal justice institutions are built in specific settings of various cultural and social contexts, thus the particularly prominent challenge for developing a universalistic theory of criminal justice is cultural variations (Liu & Miyazawa, 2017; Zhang et al., 2011).